 Naturally, the rice is much different from the types that are popular in Asian countries.
 The types used for risotto are: Arborio and Carnaroli.

-Who doesn’t love a good risotto?
+I had been excited about seeing these fields.
+After all, who doesn’t love a good risotto?
 Or a hot and crispy arrancini (rice ball stuffed with cheese, meat, mushroom, etc.)?